-You’ve got a Mac server, and installed PaperCut on it (either as a Primary App Server, or a secondary server).
-You’ve then set up printer sharing, and shared out the printers to iOS devices as detailed on the iOS Printing Setup pages.
+This may also happen if you have a macOS print server with PaperCut, you’ve set up printer sharing, and you’ve shared out the printers to iOS devices as detailed on the iOS Printing Setup pages.

 When you check the box ‘Share this printer on the network’ in System Preferences → Printers and Scanners, that will advertise that print queue over bonjour, at the OS level.
 This part is completely outside of PaperCut and is controlled by OSX.
 Printers shared like that will appear as